redhat-beyond/lets-meet/CONTRIBUTING.md

   2. VirtualBox(or other VM that works with "Vagrant")

-After the installations are complete successfully, by typing 'vagrant up' in the directory of the repository, the development environment will automatically be set up.
+After the installations are complete successfully, by typing 'vagrant up' in the directory of the repository, the development environment will set automatically up.

 ## Pull Request Process